Complex-Valued Autoencoders: Deep Architectures

 {\bf Proof:} We write

-Then for fixed $A,B, D, E$, $E$ is a convex function because the associated quadratic form is equal to
+Then for fixed $A,B, D, F$, $E$ is a convex function because the associated quadratic form is equal to

 for any matrix $L$ of the proper size.
 Let $C$ be a critical point.
-Then by definition for any matrix $L$ of the proper size, we must have $lim_{\epsilon \to 0}$ $[E(A,B, C+\epsilon L,D,E) -E(A,B,C,D,E)]/\epsilon =0$.
+Then by definition for any matrix $L$ of the proper size, we must have $lim_{\epsilon \to 0}$ $[E(A,B, C+\epsilon L,D,F) -E(A,B,C,D,F)]/\epsilon =0$.
 Expanding and simplifying this expression gives

-\be \sum_t x_t^*E^*D^*C^*B^*A^*ABLDEx_t-y_t^*ABLDE x_t=0 \ee for all matrices $C$ of the proper suez.
+\be \sum_t x_t^*F^*D^*C^*B^*A^*ABLDFx_t-y_t^*ABLDF x_t=0 \ee for all matrices $C$ of the proper size.
 Using the linearity of the trace operator and its invariance under circular permutation of its arguments, this is equivalent to